-We accept 150 10th grade students each year.
-Once we complete our 10-12 grade student body, our student capacity will be 450 students.
-If we receive more than 150 eligible applications, we hold a lottery.
+We accept 150 9th grade students each year.
+Our student capacity will be 450 students.
+If we receive more than 150 eligible applications, we will hold a lottery.
 Students not accepted may be placed on a waiting list and offered acceptance if positions become available before the school year.

-School starts at 9:15 and end at 3:55.
+School starts at 9:20am and ends at 4:00pm.
 This enables us to offer transportation and coordinate our work with business partners.
+Certain Fridays are “late start” and begin at 10:00am

 Fresno Unified bus transportation will be provided to and from home high schools.